rutik555/Advance_Keylogger/README.md

 # Important Notes:

-1. Replace the placeholders for email credentials (your_email@gmail.com, your_email_password, recipient_email@gmail.com) with your actual email credentials.
-2. Replace the placeholders for MySQL credentials (your_db_host, your_db_username, your_db_password, your_db_name) with your actual database credentials.
-3. This code is a keylogger and is typically considered malicious.
+1. This code is a keylogger and is typically considered malicious.
 Use it responsibly and ensure you have explicit permission from the system owner.
 Misuse can lead to legal consequences.